Was this motorcycle tour in Thailand your first Vintage Rides experience?

 How did this motorcycle tour come about?

 We really fancied going away somewhere far and exotic, ideally with some sun.
 In February 2018, we set off for Chiang Mai, where we had booked your Freedom Formula in North Thailand.
 We wanted to be in charge of our own rout, stopping places and make up our own road book.
-This option didn't exist for Thailand, but we were able to prove that it would be worth adding it.
+This option of a motorcycle rental in Chiang Mai didn't exist, but we were able to prove that it would be worth adding it.

 What did you think about our Freedom Formula in Thailand?